Howard Unruh: Shootings

 "I'll have to talk to you later ... a couple of friends are coming to get me" ... (voice trails off).

 The gunfight ended when police threw two tear gas bombs into the apartment, the second of which went off, filling the room with gas.
-Two armed officers, patrolman Charles Hance and Captain Everett Joslin, went up to the first floor of the building and shouted, "Come down with your hands up" to which Unruh replied, "I give up.
+Two armed officers, Patrolman Charles Hance and Captain Everett Joslin, went up to the first floor of the building and shouted, "Come down with your hands up!" to which Unruh replied, "I give up.
 Don't shoot."
 Unruh emerged from the room and stumbled down the stairs, fell at the feet of the officers, and was handcuffed by Sergeant Earl Wright.

+It was later determined that the shooter fired a total of 33 rounds during his rampage.
 Detectives found an apartment filled with what was described as an arsenal of weapons, guns, knives, bullet-making equipment, and more than 700 rounds.
-In a drawer were several marksmanship medals and in the basement was Unruh's target range.
+In a drawer were several marksmanship medals, and in the basement was Unruh's target range.
 On a table was a Bible opened to Matthew, Chapter 24.
-Police also found books relating to sex hygiene.
+Police also found books relating to sexual hygiene.

-Arrest and incarceration
+Arrest and confinement

 Under police interrogation, Unruh gave a meticulous account of his actions, which was later released by Camden County prosecutor Mitchell Cohen (no relation to Maurice Cohen).
 Only at the end of this interrogation did police discover that Unruh had a bullet wound in his left thigh.
 He was subsequently taken to Cooper Hospital for treatment, where his thirteenth victim, John Wilson, was already dying.

-Charges were filed for thirteen counts of "willful and malicious slayings with malice aforethought" and three counts of "atrocious assault and battery."
+Charges were filed for thirteen counts of "willful and malicious slayings with malice aforethought" and three counts of "atrocious assault and battery".
 Unruh was eventually diagnosed with paranoid schizophrenia by psychologists and found to be insane, making him immune to criminal prosecution.
 When he was able to leave Cooper Hospital, Unruh was sent to the New Jersey Hospital for the Insane (now Trenton Psychiatric Hospital), to be held in a private cell in the maximum-security Vroom Building.
 He remained incarcerated there until his death in 2009.
 Unruh's last public words, made during an interview with a psychologist, were, "I'd have killed a thousand if I had enough bullets."

 Victims

 Unruh killed 13 and injured three.
-Those killed, and their ages, are listed below:
+Those killed, and their ages, were: